Our Downtown, Our Future

 How things are decided — that will be set in concrete for generations — matters immensely.

-Big Development has poured funds into paying for the opposition's aggressive and fact-devoid campaign to stop Measure O.
+Big Development poured funds into paying for the opposition's aggressive and fact-devoid campaign to stop Measure O.

 If we are to survive and thrive in Santa Cruz, we must stop the trajectory vested interests have planned for our future.
 Our land downtown is incredibly valuable.
 They know this more than anyone and they don't want the community to decide how we use it.